Out of It, Bloomsbury, (2011, 2012)

 British Council Grant

-In August 2013, Selma Dabbagh was one of the five international writers to be awarded a grant by the British Council to help support the writing of We Are Here Now.
+In August 2013, Selma Dabbagh was one of the five international writers to be awarded a grant by the British Council to help support her writing.
 The awards were announced at the World Writer’s Festival in Edinburgh.

 Arts Council Grant

-In March 2014, an Arts Council Grant was awarded by the Arts Council England to Selma Dabbagh to support the writing of this novel.
+In March 2014, an Arts Council Grant was awarded by the Arts Council England to Selma Dabbagh to support her writing.

 Santa Maddalena Writers’ Retreat

-In May 2014 Selma Dabbagh took up a fellowship to attend Santa Maddalena Writers’ Retreat outside Florence, where she finished the first draft of this novel.
+In May 2014 Selma Dabbagh took up a fellowship to attend Santa Maddalena Writers’ Retreat outside Florence.

 Port Cetate, Retreat, Nr.
 Craiova, Romania

-Introduced to this wonderful place by the Free Word Centre in London I completed a re-draft of this novel in August 2015.
+Introduced to this wonderful place by the Free Word Centre in London I completed a re-draft of a novel in August 2015.